ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 Feature Deprecation Guidelines
 ------------------------------

-Open vSwitch is intended to be user friendly.
-This means that under normal circumstances we don't abruptly remove features from OVS that some users might still be using.
+OVN is intended to be user friendly.
+This means that under normal circumstances we don't abruptly remove features from OVN that some users might still be using.
 Otherwise, if we would, then we would possibly break our user setup when they upgrade and would receive bug reports.

-Typical process to deprecate a feature in Open vSwitch is to:
+Typical process to deprecate a feature in OVN is to:

 (a) Mention deprecation of a feature in the NEWS file.
 Also, mention expected
-    release or absolute time when this feature would be removed from OVS altogether.
+    release or absolute time when this feature would be removed from OVN altogether.
 Don't use relative time (e.g. "in 6 months") because that is not clearly interpretable.

-(b) If Open vSwitch is configured to use deprecated feature it should print
+(b) If OVN is configured to use deprecated feature it should print
     a warning message to the log files clearly indicating that feature is deprecated and that use of it should be avoided.